Stari Grad plain Hvar Island

 Luxury Villa Cliff with Heated Pool

-With living area of 300 m2 and four bedrooms villa can comfortably accommodate up to 8 guests.
-Outdoor area consists of 270 m2of green and 170 m2of paved area which makes it ideal for guests with pets.
+With a living area of 300 m2 and four bedrooms, the villa comfortably accommodates up to 8 guests.
+The outdoor area consists of 270 mof green and 170 mof paved area, making it ideal for guests who travel with pets.

-Swimming pool has a heating option so you will be able to enjoy it during the pre and post season.
+The swimming pool has a heating option so you can enjoy it during the pre and post-season.

 Luxury Villa Cliff with Heated Pool